tecnico-sec/Java-Crypto-Details/README.md

 **Network and Computer Security**

-# Lab guide: Java Cryptographic Subtleties
+# Lab guide: Java Cryptographic Details

 Cryptography is more complex than just using certain functions; it is a field where details matter greatly.
 Selecting the right algorithm and key size, and correctly applying encryption modes, are crucial for real security.